mariusor/mpris-scrobbler/README.md

 Its dependencies are: libevent dbus-1.0 libcurl expat openssl

+## Installing

+To compile the scrobbler manually, you need to already have installed the dependencies mentioned above.
+Compilation requires just:

+    $ make release

+    $ sudo make install

+By default the prefix for the installation is `usr/local`, but you can control it by modifying the `INSTALL_PREFIX` environment variable at install time.
+Check the [Makefile](Makefile) for some other useful ones.

 ## Usage

 The scrobbler is comprised of two binaries: the daemon and the signon helper.